 This is a space for peer-to-peer reflection, drawing on the insights and ideas of everyone in the group.
 Rather than a tightly held supervisory space, we will approach it as a jointly created process of action research.

 Part of unknowing is about disrupting institutionalised ways of being and encouraging diversity in how we think and approach things.
 So we will complement logical, analytical thinking with practices that tap into our creativity and imagination.
-For more about how I construe unknowing and the ways in which we might approach it in supervision, please refer to my recent post: Notes towards practising unknowing in coaching .
+For more about how I construe unknowing and the ways in which we might approach it, please refer to my recent post: Notes towards practising unknowing in coaching .

 The group is open to three participants and will meet monthly from 14:00 to 17:00 (London time) on dates to be agreed.
 I am looking for participants who will commit to six meetings, in the first instance, though I am open to extending the group beyond that period if the appetite is there.
 We will meet using Zoom.
 But, if the composition of the group allows us to gather in person, this will be offered as a possibility on occasions.